 Build a new Keras model based on the input tensor and a chosen layer

 The next method is more interesting.
-We need to build a new "model" based on the input and a layer of the original CNN-model.
-Note that we used this trick in this article series already when we tried to visualize the output of a convolutional layer of the CNN.
+We need to build a new Keras layer „model“ based on the input layer and a deeper layer of the original CNN-model.
+(We already used the same kind of „trick“ when we tried to visualize the activation output of a convolutional layer of the CNN.)

 # # Method to construct a model to optimize input for OIP-detection # *************************************** def _build_oip_model(self, layer_name = 'Conv2D_3', b_print_oip_model=True ): ''' We need a Conv layer to build a working model for input image optimization.
 We get the Conv layer by the layer's name.
 The new model connects the first input element of the CNN to the output maps of the named Conv layer CNN ''' # free some RAM - hopefully del self._oip_submodel self._layer_name = layer_name if self._cnn_model == None: print("Error: cnn_model not yet defined.") sys.exit() # We build a new model based ion the model inputs and the output self._layer_output = self._cnn_model.get_layer(self._layer_name).output # We do not acre at the moment about the composition of the input # We trust in that we handle only one image - and not a batch model_name = "mod_oip__" + layer_name self._oip_submodel = models.Model( [self._r_cnn_inputs], [self._layer_output], name = model_name) # We print out the oip model structure if b_print_oip_model: print("Structure of the constructed OIP-sub-model:\n") self._oip_submodel.summary() return

-We used the tensor for a single input image and the output of layer (= a collection of maps) of the original CNN-model as the definition elements of the new Keras model.
+We use the tensor for a single input image and the output of layer (= a collection of maps) of the original CNN-model as the definition elements of the new Keras model.